behemphi/stack-haproxy/README.md

 `docker-machine ip stackengine-haproxy`

-Copy this value into `docker-compose.yml` replacing the existing `192.168.99.102`
+Copy this value into `docker-compose.yml` replacing the existing `192.168.99.104`

-Now type:
+For now you can build the haproxy image locally:

+`docker build -t behemphi/haproxy .`

+To run the services as a single machien stack:

 `docker-compose up`

+Note, this will run services in the foreground with some nice color-coded output.
+It will be handy for later when smoke testing.

 # Overiew

-The `consul` and `registrater` services are the plumbing necessary to keep track of the various nginx services that are starting and stopping.
+The `consul` and `registrator` services are the plumbing necessary to keep track of the various nginx services that are starting and stopping.

 The `haproxy` service contains a small amount of plumbing as well.
 The